-Believe it or not, as an aviation passenger you are entitled to specific rights.
+As an aviation passenger you are entitled to specific rights.
 Many passengers are unaware of this, and after an incident, they unknowingly waive these rights when aviation staff or insurance representatives give them paperwork to sign.
-If you or a loved one have been involved in an aviation incident, call an aviation accident attorney immediately to ensure that the negligent parties are held accountable.
+If you or a loved one has been involved in an aviation incident, call an aviation accident attorney immediately to ensure that the negligent parties are held accountable.
 Don’t allow your rights to be violated without a fight.

 As a passenger, you have certain rights in the event of a plane crash.
 First and foremost, you have the right to safety.
 All airlines and pilots owe a certain duty of care to everyone onboard their aircraft, so any injury you sustain due to another’s actions is a violation of your rights.
 You also have the right to medical treatment if you are injured, so do not hesitate to seek it immediately—just save your bills for future evidence.
 If you are not injured in a plane crash, you still have a few rights: to be taken to your final destination, to have your baggage returned to you as soon as possible, and to be compensated for any damage to your belongings.